About the Review

 - How effective is the Regime’s governance structure, including such elements as the private-public model, funding and fee arrangements, placement of response assets, and cascading resources?

 - How are preparedness and response linked to liability and compensation?

 Regime coverage (covered in Phase II of the review)

 - Is there a need for, and what are the financial implications of, creating a cost-effective preparedness and response regime in the North and extending the current regime to hazardous and noxious substances, such as liquid natural gas, and new or unconventional oil products?

 Stakeholder Engagement – The Panel engaged with provincial and territorial governments and various industry stakeholders, including response organizations, owners and operators of oil handling facilities, vessel owners and operators, industry associations and key Aboriginal organizations.
 A web portal was established to accept public submissions.
 The Panel also had the option to conduct a limited number of targeted engagement sessions with individuals or organizations who submitted their comments through the web portal.

-Pan-Canadian Risk Assessment – Transport Canada commissioned an objective, evidence-based risk assessment of the likelihood and consequences of an oil spill or hazardous and noxious substances incident in Canadian waters, as well as a risk assessment of spill liklihood specifically in the Arctic.
+Pan-Canadian Risk Assessment – Transport Canada commissioned an objective, evidence-based risk assessment of the likelihood and consequences of an oil spill or hazardous and noxious substances incident in Canadian waters, as well as a risk assessment of spill likelihood specifically in the Arctic.
 The risk assessments provided credible information for the panel’s review of current arrangements for spill preparedness and response.

 The Panel submitted two reports to the Minister of Transport.
 The first report was completed in November 2013, and addressed the current regime south of 60o N. The second report focusing on requirements for the Arctic and for hazardous and noxious substances nationally was completed in September 2014.